-Miranda Carvalho returns for her third season as the volunteer assistant coach at her alma mater.
-In her two seasons, she helped guide the 49ers to their 10th and 11th Big West titles and the program's second victory in the NCAA Tournament.
+Miranda Carvalho returns for her fourth season as the volunteer assistant coach at her alma mater.
+In her three seasons, she helped guide the 49ers to three Big West titles, three NCAA berths and the program's second victory in the NCAA Tournament.

 A graduate of Long Beach State in 2001, Carvalho was the team captain for the squad her senior year, which was the first team to reach the Big West Tournament championship match, starting a streak that hasn't been broken since.
 She was also a member of the first 49er team to post a 20-win season.